-- The Scheme shall not make any investment in: - Any unlisted security of an associate or group company of the Sponsor; or - Any security issued by way of private placement by an associate or group company of the Sponsor; or - The listed securities of group companies of the Sponsor, which is in excess of 25% of the net assets. - The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and IDCW to the Unitholders. - Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - This Scheme seeks to invest an amount of US \$ 50 million in foreign securities and US \$20 million in overseas ETFs, subject to guidelines laid down in para 12.19 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
-Further, the said limits shall be valid for a period of six months from the date of
+- The Scheme shall not make any investment in: - Any unlisted security of an associate or group company of the Sponsor; or - Any security issued by way of private placement by an associate or group company of the Sponsor; or - The listed securities of group companies of the Sponsor, which is in excess of 25% of the net assets. - The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and IDCW to the Unitholders.
+Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - This Scheme seeks to invest an amount of US \$ 20 million in foreign securities subject to guidelines laid down in para 12.19 of SEBI Master Circular on Mutual Funds .
+Further, the said limits shall be valid for a period of six months from the date of closure of NFO.
+Thereafter the unutilized limit, if any, shall not be available to the Mutual Fund for investment in Overseas securities and shall be available towards the unutilized industry wide limits.
+Further investments after the period of six months from the date of closure of NFO will follow the norms for ongoing schemes. - Subject to guidelines laid down in para 12.19 and 12.20 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme on ongoing basis may invest upto 20% of the average Asset Under Management ('AUM') of the previous three calendar months in overseas securities/Overseas ETFs subject to maximum limit of USD 1 Billion at Fund house level.
+In para 12.19 of SEBI Master Circular on Mutual Funds dated May 19, 2023 it is clarified that the aforesaid 20% limit for ongoing investment in overseas securities will be soft limit for purpose of reporting only on a monthly basis to SEBI.